Devdave-02/checkout-backend/README.md

 3. API Endpoints
 The backend provides the following endpoints for the website:
 1. Cart Endpoints
-   POST /api/cart
-   Purpose: Add an item to a user's cart.
+   POST /api/cart: Add an item to a user's cart.

-   GET /api/cart/:userId
-   Purpose: Get all items in a user's cart.
+   GET /api/cart/:userId: Get all items in a user's cart.

 2. Orders Endpoint
-   POST /api/orders
-   Purpose: Create an order from the items in the cart.
+   POST /api/orders: Create an order from the items in the cart.